-Curriculum 2019 - 2020
+Curriculum 2020 - 2021

 Every aspect of our curriculum embodies these values – in the classroom, the corridor, the playground.
 Our school curriculum allows children to be safe and happy in school and understand how to keep themselves and others safe.
 It raises the aspirations of our learners by offering a range of experiences: each child will aim to complete their ’50 things to do before I am 11 ¾ booklet’ in their 7 years at Valentine.
 It also enables them to cultivate an awareness of, and interest in, the world around them.
 We provide children with the subject specific vocabulary and knowledge that allows them to build links and enhance learning.
 Learners take pride in their work and challenge themselves to do better.

 Throughout our curriculum, we provide learners with the skills and knowledge they need in order to be able to enter the next stage of their education.
 For each National Curriculum subject there is a progression of knowledge and skills from Year R to 6 to ensure that the curriculum is progressive and each year builds on prior knowledge in line with the National Curriculum (MFL Year 3 – 6 only).
-In addition to this, there is a clear progression of knowledge and skills for British Values, Global learning, PSHE and RE from Year R to In addition to subject specific knowledge and skills, we enable learners to develop and deliberately practice key learning skills across all areas of the curriculum:
+In addition to this, there is a clear progression of knowledge and skills for British Values, Global learning, PSHE and RE from Year R to 6.
+In addition to subject specific knowledge and skills, we enable learners to develop and deliberately practise key learning skills across all areas of the curriculum:

 There are a number of signature pedagogies to ensure that we meet our curriculum intent; these make our curriculum unique for our learners.